 NEVER use automotive antifreeze/ coolant in your RV water system.
 Auto antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.

 Remove Water Filters (if equipped)

-1. Remove and discard the filter cartridge from the filtered water faucet/ice maker filter (Model 42QD) or the cold water/ice maker filter (Model 42GD) located below the galley sink.
+1. Remove and discard the filter cartridge from the filtered cold water faucet/ice maker filter assembly located below the galley sink.